Clozapine (By mouth)

 If a dose is missed:

-If for any reason you stop taking clozapine for longer than 2 days, do not start back on the same dose.
-Ask your doctor what dose you should take.
+- If for any reason you stop taking clozapine for longer than 2 days, do not start back on the same dose.
+Ask your doctor how much you should take.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.